t-mclaurin/Lazarus/README.md

 ' output.csv > formatted_output.csv

 ```
+This is also the time to do find and replace with the refgen_summary.csv file.

 ## Steps - R

 With the downloaded formatted_output we can now make some maps and summary statistics.